 The Virginia Pharmacists Association (VPhA) Research & Education Foundation has established an Institute of Government & Public Service.
 There is not a more fitting tribute to Harvey Morgan than naming the Institute in his honor: The Harvey B. Morgan Institute of Government & Public Service (Morgan Institute).
 Likewise, there is no one better to lead the Institute than Harvey Morgan himself, and we are grateful that he has generously agreed to guide the Institute’s good works.
 Harvey will be assisted by individuals with expertise in healthcare policy, advocacy, practice, and education.

-The Morgan Institute will provide education and information to citizens, public officials, and pharmacy professionals on topics related to healthcare.
+The Morgan Institute will provide education and information to pharmacy professionals on topics related to advocacy and healthcare.

 The Morgan Institute will build its programs and legacy of trust on:

 - To provide education to pharmacists on healthcare topics for the public.

 - To guide and prepare pharmacists for leadership in public service and advocacy.

 - To assist and prepare pharmacists to advise local and state governing bodies, committees, commissions, and organizations.

 - To support student awards that promote civic engagement and professional advocacy.

 - To do any and all things necessary or desirable for the attainment of these purposes.

 The accomplishments of the Morgan Institute include:

 Supporting mission-related seminars for pharmacy professionals about matters that impact the profession: